Featured

 NOTE: My (Dr. David Kristofferson’s) tutoring site www.kristutoring.com is now archived here following my retirement at the end of May 2022.

 On this page below, you will find article directories of (a) the most important articles on this site, (b) the most recent articles in each topic, and (c) the Top 10 most read articles on this blog.
-(Note – As of late January 2024, “Pros and Cons of the CPM Math Textbook Series” has been viewed over 28,000 times by readers from across the U.S. and around the world, reflecting CPM’s controversial reception by parents and students.)
+(Note – As of late May 2025, “Pros and Cons of the CPM Math Textbook Series” has been viewed almost 30,000 times by readers from across the U.S. and around the world, reflecting CPM’s controversial reception by parents and students.)

 Following the directory listings on this web page, all blog articles are displayed in reverse chronological order.